 It is impractical to run home and change your outfit several times a day to keep up with the weather.
 You’ll want to put together outfits that are flexible enough to adapt to the range of conditions you might face throughout the day.
 There are a few individual items you can include in your wardrobe that are perfect for the transitional seasons moving between summer, winter, spring and fall.

-How To Wear Lightweight Outerwear In Between The Seasons
+How To Wear Men’s Lightweight Outerwear In Between Seasons

 The transitional seasons are the perfect time for lightweight outdoor options.
 A super light trench coat or an ultralight fabric overcoat can be the perfect choice for protection against the elements.